 If you can't apply for a bank account or credit card, consider a prepaid card instead.

-We've also got a guide to tourist taxes across Europe.
-Whilst there's little you can do about these, they're good to know so you're not surprised and short of cash when you check into your hotel.
+To help you find out if you'll have to pay, we've put together a guide to tourist taxes across Europe.
+Whilst there's little you can do about them, they're good to know so you're not surprised and short of cash when you check into your hotel.

 After the holiday